-The CDC Public Health Emergency Preparedness Capabilities define Medical Surge, Capability 10, as: the ability to provide adequate medical evaluation and care during events that exceed the limits of the normal medical infrastructure of an affected community.
+The Center for Disease Control (CDC) Public Health Emergency Preparedness Capabilities define Medical Surge, Capability 10, as: the ability to provide adequate medical evaluation and care during events that exceed the limits of the normal medical infrastructure of an affected community.
 It encompasses the ability of the healthcare system to survive a hazard impact and maintain or rapidly recover operations that were compromised.
 The capability consists of the ability to perform the following functions: